 To give you an idea of what to expect in this transition, we’ve put together a list of differences between high school and tertiary education.

 With the move into post-compulsory education comes more freedom: uniforms are a thing of the past, you can come and go when you please and can choose subjects that interest you.
 But keep in mind that greater freedom brings about greater responsibility, which means that you are responsible for staying on top of assessments and turning up to classes — and no one will chase you up if you miss a class or forget to hand in an assignment.
 You might also need to manage other priorities such as your part-time job and new social circle.

 New learning and teaching styles

-There are a number of different class structures at tertiary level, including lectures, tutorials, laboratories, practical workshops and field work.
+There are a number of different class structures at tertiary level, including lectures, tutorials, laboratories, practical workshops and fieldwork.
 Lectures consist of the lecturer speaking to a room full of students (in some courses, as many as 300).
 Tutorials are much smaller and feature a more interactive and personal style of learning.
-Workshops, laboratories and field work allow students time to obtain certain practical skills and knowledge.
-Instead of studying the same subjects for a full year, subjects change each study period.
+Workshops, laboratories and fieldwork allow students time to gain certain practical skills and knowledge.
+Instead of studying the same subjects for a full year, subjects change each study period (usually a semester or trimester).
 You will also find that learning is more self-directed, which means that you will be expected to do a significant amount of independent study and research in addition to attending classes.

 You will be surrounded by a wide range of different people